BryanMF87/BryanMF87/README.md

 I'm an aspiring front-end software engineer who is passionate about clean design and even cleaner code.
 I work with Bootstrap and React frameworks to build fantastic projects.
 My end goal is to find teams / projects that promote positive social engineering and environmental changes to create a better world.

 Currently I am..
-  - Looking for a remote, full-time developer position
+  - Looking for a remote, front-end web developer position
   - Learning more complex React Hooks
   - Just finished building a project time keeper app
   - Planning a Monkey Island themed Battleship JS game